liuchunlei0430/Matilda/README.md

 ```

 Step 4:
-The following python packages are required to be installed before running Matilda: h5py, torch, numpy, os, random, pandas, captum.
-We will install these packages in the conda environment as the following:
+The following python packages are required for running Matilda: h5py, torch, numpy, os, random, pandas, captum.
+They can be installed in the conda environment as below:
 ```
 pip install h5py
 pip install numpy